networknext/next/docs/setup_semaphoreci.md

 <img width="679" alt="Screenshot 2023-08-05 at 9 20 08 AM" src="https://github.com/networknext/next/assets/696656/7eddd25f-405f-4524-961b-838bec534d8a">

-These tests run automatically every time a commit is made to your forked next repository.

 6. Run extended tests

 There are also extended tests that are too long and expensive to run with every commit, but we recommend running these manually when you make any significant changes.